-This pathway shows you how to apply for a Skills Assessment outcome so that you can register and work as a pharmacist in Australia.
+This pathway shows you how to apply for a Skills Assessment Outcome so that you can register and work as a pharmacist in Australia.

 This process applies if: